A bad mood has consequences.

 I’ve written about this before, so I’ll keep the descriptions to a minimum, but there’s one aspect to this illness that I haven’t talked about: I couldn’t break a sweat.

-Well, I could, really, but it made my skin all over my body itch like crazy.
+Well, I could, but it made my skin all over my body itch like crazy.
 And it wouldn’t stop until I’d scratched off the first layer of skin, leaving me a bloody mess.

 This meant that I hardly exercised at all for more than 18 months.
 I would go out for short walks, do some very limited exercises and stretches when I could find the energy.

-Before my illness became that bad I would cycle 5 km to school and back every day, but at some point I couldn’t keep it up.
+Before my illness became that bad I would cycle the 5 km to school and back every day, but at some point I couldn’t keep it up.